-This is why we thought it was a great day trip.
-We saw a stunning mosque, had a little wander, and then it was time to leave.
+This is why we thought it was the perfect day trip from Marrakesh.
+We saw the stunning Hassan II mosque, had a little wander, and then it was time to leave.
 We were glad that we could go back to Marrakesh, but so glad that we had visited.
 Feeling quite uninspired by the food options, and by Casablanca in general, we decided that this was the place to get Mr Fluskey’s customary Big Mac.
 After dinner, it was time to get the train back.

-If you wondering what this quirky travel tradition is all about, check out the article Backing with Burgers – Munching on Mcdonalds
+If you wondering what this quirky travel tradition is all about, check out the article Backpacking with Burgers – Munching on Mcdonalds

 Obviously, we always encourage you to go and make your owns mind up!